 No college in the Peach State even comes close to the combination of academics and athletics featured at the University of Georgia.
-Sorry, Georgia Tech and Georgia State University.
-Let’s take a look at 15 of the most famous UGA alumni who stepped foot on campus.
+Sorry, Georgia Tech.
+Let’s take a look at 15 of the most famous UGA alumni who stepped foot on campus in Athens.

 If you’re like me, you know Ryan Seacrest from one show and one show only: American Idol.
 The TV and radio broadcaster joined the show in 2002, but before that he studied journalism at the University of Georgia in the 1990s and had his own radio show at an Athens station.